Jim Beattie (baseball): New York Yankees

 The New York Yankees selected Beattie in the fourth round, with the 91st overall selection, of the 1975 Major League Baseball draft.
 He was soon tabbed one of the top pitching prospects in the Yankees' farm system, along with Ken Clay and Gil Patterson.
-Each vocalized frustration with the organization when they acquired pitchers Goose Gossage, Andy Messersmith and Rawly Eastwick after the season, believing that it hindered their chances of making the major league roster.
+Each voiced frustration with the organization when they acquired pitchers Goose Gossage, Andy Messersmith and Rawly Eastwick after the season, believing that it hindered their chances of making the major league roster.